Northern Colorado Families Could Be Without Power For Several Hours

 FORT COLLINS, Colo.
 (CBS4) – Fort Collins and northern Colorado residents might not have power through the night, Xcel Energy announced Wednesday night.
 The utility company says crews are working through the night to restore service as quickly as safely as possible.

 Families in northern Colorado tell CBS4 Dillon Thomas they’ve been without power each day since Saturday.
-They say they’ve been told it could be at least 10 hours until power is back on.READ MORE: Colorado Makes Historic Investment In Early Childhood Education: 'This Is Life Changing Policy'
+They say they’ve been told it could be at least 10 hours until power is back on.READ MORE: Learning From School Shootings And Their Common Threads

 Xcel Energy cites a powerful storm cut the power.